Westminster College (Missouri): 2000 – Present

 The endowment grew from $27 million in 2000 to its current $57.1 million.
 Westminster began offering online classes in 2011.
 The Churchill Institute for Global Engagement was created in 2013 to further global education with new academic programs and global initiatives.
 This period also saw the establishment of new corporate and academic partnerships, including dual-degree program agreements with Washington University in St. Louis, Logan University College of Chiropractic, Missouri University of Science and Technology, Goldfarb School of Nursing at Barnes-Jewish College, and Culver–Stockton College.

 Presidents

 From its founding in 1851 through 1854 and again from 1861 to 1864, the college was overseen by the chairmanship of the faculty, which rotated among faculty members, instead of a president.
-The following have served as presidents of Westminster College: